fbpx

 Day 6 - Taupo

-Take in the sights before heading south to Taupo.
-Rotorua’s Polynesian Spa is the perfect place to unwind, or head to Kuirau Park to walk through a landscape of hissing natural hot pools.
-If your morning activities have inspired an appetite, the town is chock full of tempting cafes and bakeries serving up local favourites.
-Say goodbye to Rotorua and get on the road once more, heading to Taupo.
-Stop at the thundering Huka Falls during the drive before arriving in Taupo, set on the shores of the mighty Lake Taupo, New Zealand’s largest lake.
-We’ll spend two nights here, the perfect base to explore Taupo and Tongariro National Park.
+Rotorua’s Polynesian Spa is the perfect place to unwind with your free morning.
+Or, maybe head to Kuirau Park to walk through a landscape of hissing natural hot pools.
+This afternoon, say goodbye to Rotorua and hit the road for Taupo, stopping at the thundering Huka Falls along the way.
+Set on the shores of the mighty Lake Taupo – New Zealand’s largest lake – this town is one of the most scenic spots in the North Island.
+You’ll spend two nights here, as it’s the perfect base to explore the area and the nearby Tongariro National Park.

 Day 7 - Taupo

-A volcanic eruption 70,000 years ago created the magnificent Lake Taupo, which now hosts visitors from around New Zealand and the world, keen to both relax and get their blood pumping with the adventure sports and hikes on offer.
-With a free day here, you’ll have plenty to choose from.
-If you’re a keen hiker, you may like to complete the Tongariro Crossing, New Zealand’s most famous day hike.
-At 19.4km long, the path takes you around a volcano, past lakes, craters and bush.
-A variety of guided or unguided options are available, but a good level of fitness and appropriate gear for all types of weather are a must for anyone considering tackling the crossing today.
-There are shorter hikes in the park available or, for the thrill seekers, you might like to go skydiving or bungy jumping.
+A volcanic eruption 70,000 years ago created the magnificent Lake Taupo, which now hosts visitors from around New Zealand and the world.
+With a free day here, you’ll have plenty of activities to choose from – maybe go sailing on Lake Taupo, or if you’re a keen hiker, you may want to consider the Tongariro Crossing – New Zealand’s most famous day hike.
+The path takes you around a volcano, past lakes, craters and through bushland.

 Day 8 - Wellington